dynamiqs/dynamiqs/docs/documentation/basics/batching-simulations.md

     (11, 2, 2)
     ```
 === "For a `CallableTimeQArray`"
-    The batching of the returned time-array is specified by the array returned by `f`.
+    The batching of the returned time-qarray is specified by the qarray returned by `f`.
 For example, to define an arbitrary time-dependent operator batched over a parameter $\theta$:
     ```pycon
     >>> thetas = jnp.linspace(0.0, 1.0, 11)  # (11,)
     >>> f = lambda t: thetas[:, None, None] * dq.asqarray([[t, 0], [0, 1 - t]])